 1. I recommend expanding your paper so as to include appropriate conceptual and numerical comparisons between MCMC based inference for the Cox model and the proposed methodology, to better inform applied statisticians.

-Response: We would like to thank the associate editor for this very constructive suggestion.
-In our revised manuscript, we have included comparisons between MCMC based inference and inference from the proposed method in the two real data analysis examples.
-These comparisons both show the accuracy of our proposed way of approximate Bayesian inference, and demonstrate the significant computational advantages of the proposed method over MCMC based method.
+Response: We would like to thank the associate editor for this constructive suggestion.
+In our revised manuscript, we have included comparisons between MCMC based inference and inference from the proposed method in the two real data analysis examples, as well as on a single replicate in each of the simulations.

 Comments from the Referee: